Skip to main content

 I Want to Keep the House—What Are My Options?

-If you want to remain in the marital home, how does it work?
-Here are some paths to explore for keeping the house in your divorce:
+If you want to remain in the marital home, you have options.
+Here are some paths to explore that may allow you to keep the house in your divorce:

-- Pay ex rent.
+• Pay your ex rent.
 Sometimes, the ex-spouse agrees to let you stay in return for monthly rent payments over a defined period.